readytensor/rt-tutorials-data-preprocessing/README.md

   - `pipeline.py` contains the preprocessing pipeline which is used to transform the data.
 In addition to the custom transformers, it also contains built-in transformers from the `feature-engine` library.
   - `target_encoder.py` contains the target encoder which is used to encode the target variable.
   - `preprocess.py` contains main functions used to train, save, and load the preprocessing pipeline and target encoder.
 Also contained is a function to transform the data using the pipeline and encoder.
 - **`/tests`**: This directory contains all the tests for the project.
 It mirrors the `src` directory structure for consistency.
-Extensive unit tests are provided for the data preprocessing pipeline and target encoder.
+There is also a `test_resources` folder inside `/tests` which can contain any resources needed for the tests (e.g. sample data files).
 - **`/tmp`**: This directory is used for storing temporary files which are not necessary to commit to the repository.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.
 - **`LICENSE`**: This file contains the license for the project.